De Broglie–Bohm theory: Relativity

 Initially, it had been considered impossible to set out a description of photon trajectories in the de Broglie–Bohm theory in view of the difficulties of describing bosons relativistically.
-In 1996, Partha Ghose had presented a relativistic quantum-mechanical description of spin-0 and spin-1 bosons starting from the Duffin–Kemmer–Petiau equation, setting out Bohmian trajectories for massive bosons and for massless bosons (and therefore photons).
+In 1996, Partha Ghose presented a relativistic quantum-mechanical description of spin-0 and spin-1 bosons starting from the Duffin–Kemmer–Petiau equation, setting out Bohmian trajectories for massive bosons and for massless bosons (and therefore photons).
 In 2001, Jean-Pierre Vigier emphasized the importance of deriving a well-defined description of light in terms of particle trajectories in the framework of either the Bohmian mechanics or the Nelson stochastic mechanics.
 The same year, Ghose worked out Bohmian photon trajectories for specific cases.
 Subsequent weak-measurement experiments yielded trajectories that coincide with the predicted trajectories.
 The significance of these experimental findings is controversial.

 Chris Dewdney and G. Horton have proposed a relativistically covariant, wave-functional formulation of Bohm's quantum field theory and have extended it to a form that allows the inclusion of gravity.

 Nikolić has proposed a Lorentz-covariant formulation of the Bohmian interpretation of many-particle wavefunctions.
 He has developed a generalized relativistic-invariant probabilistic interpretation of quantum theory, in which $|\psi|^2$ is no longer a probability density in space, but a probability density in space-time.
 He uses this generalized probabilistic interpretation to formulate a relativistic-covariant version of de Broglie–Bohm theory without introducing a preferred foliation of space-time.
 His work also covers the extension of the Bohmian interpretation to a quantization of fields and strings.

 Roderick I. Sutherland at the University in Sydney has a Lagrangian formalism for the pilot wave and its beables.
 It draws on Yakir Aharonov's retrocasual weak measurements to explain many-particle entanglement in a special relativistic way without the need for configuration space.
-The basic idea was already published by Costa de Beauregard in the 1950s and is also used by John Cramer in his transactional interpretation except the beables that exist between the von Neumann strong projection operator measurements.
+The basic idea was already published by Olivier Costa de Beauregard in the 1950s and is also used by John Cramer in his transactional interpretation except the beables that exist between the von Neumann strong projection operator measurements.
 Sutherland's Lagrangian includes two-way action-reaction between pilot wave and beables.
 Therefore, it is a post-quantum non-statistical theory with final boundary conditions that violate the no-signal theorems of quantum theory.
 Just as special relativity is a limiting case of general relativity when the spacetime curvature vanishes, so, too is statistical no-entanglement signaling quantum theory with the Born rule a limiting case of the post-quantum action-reaction Lagrangian when the reaction is set to zero and the final boundary condition is integrated out.

 Spin

 To incorporate spin, the wavefunction becomes complex-vector-valued.
-The value space is called spin space; for a spin-½ particle, spin space can be taken to be $\Complex^2$.
+The value space is called spin space; for a spin-1/2 particle, spin space can be taken to be $\Complex^2$.
 The guiding equation is modified by taking inner products in spin space to reduce the complex vectors to complex numbers.
 The Schrödinger equation is modified by adding a Pauli spin term: